When is a computed tomography performed?

 The contrast agent is usually very well tolerated, while the injection is associated with a feeling of warmth and a metallic taste in the mouth.
 Allergic reactions are possible in very rare cases.
 However, we can immediately treat a reaction with medication.
 If you have previously had an allergic reaction to the contrast agent, please let us know before the start of the examination.

-After completion of the examination, which lasts about 5 to 10 minutes, the result will be dis-cussed with you.
+The examination lasts about 5 to 10 minutes.
 The evaluation of the images takes between 10 and 20 min.

 How To Get Here